AsahiLinux/docs/Developer-Quickstart-2.0.md

 kmutil configure-boot -c payload.bin --raw --entry-point 2048 --lowest-virtual-address 0 -v /Volumes/Linux
 ```
 You will be asked once again to authenticate yourself, and after a moment you will be able to reboot straight into Linux, bypassing the need for booting tethered to your host machine.

-**IMPORTANT NOTE**: You will _not_ be able to enable PCI Express devices via this method.
-If your device has an M1 (_not_ Pro and _not_ Max) SoC, it is highly recommended that you follow the guide in [[U-Boot]] for untethered booting, as U-Boot brings up PCIe.
-M1 Pro and Max support is on the way.